 This brief guide is designed to assist Shenandoah University students who receive their course instruction in locations other than on the main campus in Winchester, or who wish to access library resources and services from off-campus.
 Library staff is committed to providing support in all situations and locations.
 The university libraries have made a number of arrangements to ensure access and to assist students in the successful use of these resources.

-The University Libraries subscribe to over 110 databases, 85,000 e-books and more than 75,000 e-journals, plus 80, 000 CD equivalents of streaming music.
-Each of these resources is accessible over the Internet from our Databases and Electronic Resources page, our E-Resource Locator and several other tools.
+The University Libraries subscribe to over 125 databases, 215,000 e-books and more than 75,000 e-journals, plus 80, 000 CD equivalents of streaming music.
+Each of these resources is accessible over the Internet from our Databases and Electronic Resources page, our Journals A-Z Lists and several other tools.

 Our proxy server does not require you to configure your Internet browser for remote access.
 Most current browsers should work, including Firefox, Safari and Internet Explorer.
 In all cases, cookies must be enabled.
 Usually, the default setting on your browser will be cookies enabled.
 Some corporate or institutional connections may automatically configure browsers so their own proxy server is used.
 It is possible that these automatic settings, if they exist, could interfere with your use of Shenandoah’s proxy server.
 If these other networks have a firewall or preset Internet security settings they could interfere with the proxy server.
 You will need to talk to your network administrator at your place of business or school.

 Many of our digital collections can be found and accessed using the library’s online catalog.
-Another tool, the E-Resource Locator, can be used to locate and access e-journals, e-books and other e-reference materials.
-In addition, the Library staff has created a number of Library Subject Guides that pull together information on various disciplines, for government information, or for many courses offered by the university.
+Another tool, the Journals A- Z, can be used to locate and access e-journals, e-books and other e-reference materials.
+In addition, the Library staff has created a number of Research Guides that pull together information on various disciplines, for government information, or for many courses offered by the university.
 These include information and guidance on citation styles and the research process.
 The Databases and Electronic Resources page lists the online resources students can use.
 Each of these tools is found on this library website.
-In addition, you can access these same tools while logged in to Blackboard.
+In addition, you can access these same tools while logged in to Canvas.

 All currently enrolled students have a Shenandoah ID number and campus network account, which permits them to access the electronic resources that the Library makes available via our website.
-If you are unsure about the status of your network account, or have any questions, please contact Rosemary Green, our Graduate Programs Librarian.
-She will work with you to provide the details of your account, and if necessary, to expedite the creation of a new account by Institutional Computing.
+If you are unsure about the status of your network account, or have any questions, please contact Institutional Computing at x5555.
+They will work with you to reset your password or answer any questions about your network account.

-In addition to digital collections, the University Libraries have physical collections in Winchester housed in two facilities.
-The Alson H. Smith, Jr. Library is the main library for the University, located in the center of the Winchester campus.
-The Health Sciences Library, located in the Health Professions Building on the campus of the Winchester Medical Center, contains collections in support of Pharmacy, Nursing, Respiratory Care and Physician Assistant studies.
-Current total holdings number more than 275,000 items, including approximately 130,000 books, music scores, and bound serials, as well as 134,000 microforms and 30,000 audiovisual materials.
+In addition to digital collections, the University Libraries have physical collections in Winchester housed in the Alson H. Smith, Jr. Library, the main library for the University.
+The Health Sciences Information Center, located in the Health Professions Building on the campus of the Winchester Medical Center, has no physical collections, but is staffed by librarians and provides a variety of study spaces.

-Loan Period – Graduate students may check out books and scores for 42 days.
-Three additional renewals are permitted, totaling 168 days, unless another user has requested the item.
+Loan Period – Graduate students may check out books and scores for 60 days.
+Three additional renewals are permitted, totaling 180 days, unless another user has requested the item.
 Books can be renewed over the phone, or by the student directly though access to our online catalog.
 The online catalog has a feature that permits borrowers to check to see what items they have checked out and to renew them if they wish.
-Clicking on the “User Services” button will take you to a screen to enter your student ID number (library card number) and a PIN number.
-You can get your PIN number via e-mail from Becky Rockwell, or by asking at the Smith Library Circulation Desk.

 Overdues – Notices for overdue items will be sent by SU email throughout the year.
 The fine for overdue books is $0.10 per day.
 The fine for overdue interlibrary loans is $1.00 per day.
 Failure to receive an overdue notice does not relieve the borrower of the obligation to return the materials in question.
 If you are returning books to the library by mail, make sure you allow enough time for mailing to avoid overdue fees.
 We suggest that you renew books checked out to you prior to putting them in the mail.

-In addition to Ms. Green, David McKinney and Cindy Thomas provide reference and instructional assistance in the Smith Library.
-In the Health Sciences Library, the contact is Denise Blake at (540) 678-4350.
+Andy Kulp, Kathy Evans, and Aimee Gee provide reference and instructional assistance in the Smith Library.
+In the Health Sciences Library, the contact is Meghan Davitt at (540) 678-4351.
 Off-campus students may call the Smith Library toll-free at (877) 289-4611, or contact librarians by email.
 All library staff will be happy to offer assistance or direct your call to another staff member who can help.